JClements123/MiracleDex/README.md

 ---

 👍Thank you for taking a look at my website!
-I hope that it has helped you grow spiritually and fostered a devotion to the saints and led you to marvel at God's work throughout history.
+I hope that it has helped you grow spiritually, fostered a devotion to the saints, and led you to marvel at God's work throughout history.

 ✝️ "And behold I am with you all days, even to the consummation of the world" (Matthew 28:20).